 Bond and Interest Sinking Fund - The Kentucky Rural Water Finance Corporation Public Projects Refunding Revenue Bonds Ordinance of 2003 provides that monthly payments be made into this account that are equal to one-sixth (1/6) of the next interest payment plus one-twelfth (1/12) of the next principal payment.
-The required amount to be deposited in the Bond Interest and Sinking Fund account as of June 30, 2020 and 2019 is \$71,117 and \$71,813, respectively.

-As of June 30, 2020 and 2019 the Sewer Bond Interest and Sinking Fund has total funds in the amount of \$85,980 and \$88,622, respectively.
+The required amount to be deposited in the Bond Interest and Sinking Fund account as of June 30, 2020 and 2019 is \$71,877 and \$71,117, respectively.
+As of June 30, 2020 and 2019 the Sewer Bond Interest and Sinking Fund has total funds in the amount of \$86,759 and \$85,980, respectively, which exceeds the minimum requirement.
 The Sewer Bond Interest and Sinking Fund is in compliance with the Kentucky Rural Water Finance Corporation Public Projects Refunding Revenue Bonds Ordinance of 2003.

+The 2015A bond issuance set up a Sinking Fund that was sully funded at the time of issuance.
+As of June 30, 2021 and 2020 the Sinking Fund related 2015A bond issuance has total funds in the amount of \$113,345 and \$113,345, respectively.
+The Sinking Fund is in compliance with the Kentucky Rural Water Finance Corporation requirement.